Order & Pay for restaurants

 “No more queues” is so obviously a good thing that it scarcely bears writing about – but it’s worth spelling out exactly how good.
 It’s a kind of quadruple good.
 First, unless you’re the kind of brand able to use a queue to demonstrate desire (well done), for most restaurants, people turn away when they see a queue, and you can retain that extra business.

 You can fill the extra space created with seats, raising your capacity.
 It improves the customer experience.
 But it also means that people order more, because they feel less pressured in the moment that they order.
-When there’s lots of people waiting behind you, you say what you want, and you take as little time to do it as possible.
+When there are lots of people waiting behind you, you say what you want, and you take as little time to do it as possible.
 And then you sit down.

 Lower table service price threshold